On LinkedIn, you can follow and connect with professionals to stay updated on their content and build relationships.

 To get started, you’ll need the Sent Invites Canceller plugin from the Linked Helper free store.
 After installing it, a new function will appear, allowing you to cancel invitations with a calendar feature.
 This means you can select a specific date before which you want to clean up the invites, making it very convenient since LinkedIn doesn’t offer this kind of sorting option.

-How to unfollow everyone on LinkedIn fast
+How to Unfollow Everyone on LinkedIn Fast

 You can automate the process using Linked Helper:

-• Launch the Campaign: After collecting the profiles, launch the campaign.
+Alternatively, use category filters in search and collect only the profiles you specifically want to unfollow. - Launch the Campaign: After collecting the profiles, launch the campaign.
 This will automatically unfollow all the selected profiles.

 Do you have any questions left?
 Let’s sort them out!